Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: Self-Managing DRAM 1 ( )

 \subsection{\micronew{Controlling an \mech{} Chip}}

-While introducing changes in the memory controller (MC) to handle \actnack{}, \mech{} also simplifies MC design and operation as the MC no longer implements control logic to periodically issue DRAM maintenance commands.
+While introducing changes in the memory controller (MC) to handle \actnack{}, \mech{} also simplifies MC design and operation as the MC no longer implements control logic to issue DRAM maintenance commands.
 For example, the MC does \emph{not} 1) prepare a bank for refresh by precharging it, 2) implement timing parameters relevant to refresh, and 3) issue \cmdrefresh{} commands.
-The MC still maintains the bank state information (e.g., whether and which row is open in a bank) and respects the DRAM timing parameters associated with commands for performing access (e.g., \cmdact{}, \cmdpre{}, \cmdread{}, \cmdwrite{}).
+The MC still maintains the bank state information (e.g., which row is open in a bank) and respects the DRAM timing parameters associated with \atbcr{1}{\emph{other} DRAM} commands (e.g., \cmdact{}).